taegyeong-lee/MaKD-Multi-aspect-knowledge-distillation-with-Large-Language-Model/README.md

-# Multi-aspect Knowledge Distillation with Large Language-Model
+# Multi-aspect Knowledge Distillation with Large Language-Model, CVPRW 2025

 **Our paper has been accepted to the CVPR 2025 Workshop (FGVC12) and will appear in the official CVPR proceedings (8 pages).**